CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 - [x] Fill In Readme

 ## What's Next
 Now all our setup is done and we are ready to work on our first feature!
-In the next chapter we'll see how to build a feature using the Outside-In TDD loop.
+In the next chapter we'll see how to build a feature using the outside-in TDD loop.